2011 Novak Djokovic tennis season: ATP World Tour Finals

 Djokovic qualified for the ATP World Tour Finals for the fifth consecutive year.
 Novak was drawn into group A alongside Tomáš Berdych, David Ferrer and Andy Murray.
 He beat Berdych, lost to Ferrer in straights and then lost to replacement player Janko Tipsarević, who substituted Murray.
 With a 1–2 record in the round-robin stage he was eliminated from the tournament.

 Davis Cup

-In September Djokovic missed the first rubber of the Davis Cup tie vs Argentina.
+In September, Djokovic missed the first rubber of the Davis Cup tie vs Argentina.
 He came back to play Juan Martín del Potro in the fourth rubber, and lost the first set, before withdrawing with injury midway through the second set.
 Serbia lost the tie.

 Hopman Cup

 In January Djokovic teamed up with Ana Ivanovic to represent Serbia in the Hopman Cup.
 They reached the final, but had to withdraw before the match because Ivanovic sustained an injury.

 Analysis

-Tennis Magazine ranked it the third Greatest tennis season of the Open Era, behind Roger Federer's 2006 and Rod Laver's 1969.
+It is considered one of the best seasons in the history of tennis.
+It is considered one of Djokovic's two absolute best seasons, alongside his 2015 season.
 Pete Sampras hailed Djokovic's 2011 season as the best he has ever seen in his lifetime, calling it "one of the best achievements in all of sports."
 Boris Becker called Djokovic's season "one of the very best years in tennis of all time," adding that it "may not be the best statistically, but he's beaten Federer, he's beaten Nadal, he's beaten everybody that came around to challenge him in the biggest tournaments in the world."
-Rafael Nadal, who lost to Djokovic in six finals on three different surfaces, described Djokovic's performances as "probably the highest level of tennis that I ever saw."
+John McEnroe stated after Djokovic won the 2011 US Open final against Nadal that "Djokovic is having the greatest year in the history of our sport, there's no doubt about it."
+At the end of the season, Rafael Nadal, who went 0–6 against Djokovic, all in finals, stated that "It’s probably the highest level of tennis that I ever saw."
+Former world No. 7, Mardy Fish, declared in 2023 that 2011 Djokovic was the "best player of all time."

+Djokovic was dominant against Federer and Nadal, the other two best players of 2011, going 10–1 against them.
+Noticeably, Nadal was coming off of his best season ever in 2010, and was in his prime, yet was unable to notch one win against Djokovic throughout the entire season, being handily beaten in six Big Title finals, and would have had a season statistically equal to, if not better than 2010 if not for Djokovic.
+This is confirmed by Nadal in 2016 who stated in an interview with Tennis Magazine that "In 2011, my problem was Djokovic because I was winning against everybody and losing against him in the finals."
+Noticeably, Nadal was beaten in straight sets at two clay Masters finals while in his prime on clay.
+Thus Djokovic's 2011 season is praised as the best by some, for his dominance and the high level of competition he faced, including dominating Nadal and Federer at or near their best.